Project Insights Report

 Some of the main learnings of this project thus far include the following:

-- The LMS platform created with Magnet (Canada’s only digital community workforce system) and the Ontario Chamber of Commerce (OCC) provided insights into the feasibility and functionality of a shared learning platform.
+- The learning management system platform created with Magnet and the Ontario Chamber of Commerce (OCC) provided insights into the feasibility and functionality of a shared learning platform.
+The platform offered custom-built course content, as well as content developed by the OCC and the Diversity Institute.

 - Learners indicated a preference for shorter courses and formal credentials.